Air travel: Commercial air travel

 Travel class on an airplane is usually split into a two, three or four class model service.
 U.S. domestic flights usually have two classes: economy class and a domestic first class partitioned into cabins.
 International flights may have up to four classes: economy class; premium economy; business class or club class; and first class.

 Most air travel starts and ends at a commercial airport.
 The typical procedure is check-in; border control; airport security baggage and passenger check before entering the gate; boarding; flying; and pick-up of luggage and – limited to international flights – another border control at the host country's border.
+Most passengers must go through these steps when flying with a commercial airline.

 For longer journeys, air travel may consist of several flights with a layover in between.
 The number of layovers often depends on the number of hub airports the journey is routed through.

 Airlines rely either on the point-to-point model or the spoke-and-hub model to operate flights in between airports.
 The point-to-point model, often used by low-cost carriers such as Southwest, relies on scheduling flights directly between destination airports.
 The spoke-and-hub model, used by carriers such as American and Delta, relies on scheduling flights to and from hub airports.
 The hub-and-spoke model allows airlines to connect more destinations and provide more frequent routes, while the point-to-point system allows airlines to avoid layovers and have more cost effective operations.

 Environmental effects

-Modern aircraft consume less fuel per person and mile travelled than cars when fully booked.
+Modern aircraft consume less fuel per person and mile traveled than cars when fully booked.

-This argument in favor of air travel is counterweighted by two facts: